danielfdickinson/dfd-wordlists/README.md

 Use `cspell --config tests/config/cspell.json …` (that is with any additional command line parameters) from the root of your project.

-## A note on editor configuration

-Uses EditorConfig for an editor neutral default styling

-* Defaults to [using tabs where possible for accessibility reasons][tabaccess]
-* `root = false` so that the user can set their preferred (or required for accessibility reasons) rendering of the tabs via a `.editorconfig` file in a higher level directory, or their home directory.
-Not doing this defeats the purpose of using tabs vs. spaces.
-* `tab_width` is **not** set in this repository so that the user's config will be used.
-(See above).

 ## Copyright and licensing

 Copyright © 2022 Daniel F. Dickinson